Our Lady and the English Martyrs (Catholic Church)

 According to Pevsner, the church was built 1885-1890 by Dunn and Hansom of Newcastle.
 It was paid for by Mrs Lyne-Stephens, as the parapet inscription proclaims.
 She was formerly Yolande (Pauline) Duvernay, an operatic dancer; her late husband’s fortune came from patenting dolls’ eyes that could move.
 In its time it was a controversial assertion of the Catholic presence in Cambridge.

-See also chapter 8 in ‘Catholics in Cambridge’ ed.Nicholas Rogers.
+See also chapters 8 in ‘Catholics in Cambridge’ ed.Nicholas Rogers.

 Mrs Lyne-Stephens insisted on bearing the entire cost of the church and its furnishings and likewise the rectory, totalling in all over £70,000.
 One exception only was made, that of a restored medieval processional cross given by Baron Anatole von Huegel, a faithful supporter of Canon Scott from the latter’s earliest years in charge of the mission.